-- Cyber Defense: Boasting 10 credentials (eight of which are advanced certs), the Cyber Defense certification family is the largest of the SANS GIAC certification domains.
+- Cyber Defense: Boasting 12 credentials (10 of which are advanced certs), the Cyber Defense certification family is the largest of the SANS GIAC certification domains.
 Cyber defense certifications are geared to professionals who identify and defend against cybersecurity threats.

 - Industrial Control Systems (ICS): SANS GIAC offers three ISC certifications, one at the intermediate and two at the advanced levels.
 ISC certifications are geared toward control system engineers and other security professionals charged with cyber security for control system infrastructures and technology along with automation security.

-- Penetration Testing: SANS GIAC certified pen test professionals possess the skills necessary to perform tasks such as evaluating attack techniques and methods, recommending security best practices to prevent security incidents, and formulating plans to defend against security incidents when they occur.
-The second largest certification domain, credentials are offered for a variety of scenarios including web applications, mobile devices, Python coding, wireless networks, ethical hacking, and more.
+- Penetration Testing: SANS GIAC-certified pen-test professionals possess the skills necessary to perform tasks that include evaluating attack techniques and methods, recommending security best practices to prevent security incidents, and formulating plans to defend against security incidents when they occur.
+With seven credentials, Penetration Testing is the second largest certification domain.
+Credentials are offered for a variety of scenarios, including web applications, mobile devices, Python coding, wireless networks, ethical hacking and more.

-- Developer: Developer certifications aim at developers and anyone else interesting in building secure programs and applications.
+- Developer: Developer certifications are aimed at developers and anyone else interested in building secure programs and applications.
 Three certs are offered – Java programming, web applications and .NET programming.

-- Management and Leadership: The management and leadership domain is focused on professional.
-They may have (or lack) technical skills, but provide managerial or project management support.
-They are also instrumental in developing and implementing security policies on an organization-wide basis.
-These credentials include certs for auditors, project managers, CISOs, data security law, and InfoSec professionals.
+- Management and Leadership: The management and leadership domain is focused on professionals who may have (or lack) technical skills but provide managerial or project management support.
+They are also instrumental in developing and implementing security policies on an organizationwide basis.
+These credentials include certs for auditors, project managers, CISOs, data security law and InfoSec professionals.

 Another certification "category" is the pinnacle GIAC certification – namely, the GIAC Security Expert (GSE).
 Some industry officials consider the GSE to be the premier security-related certification available today.
 Whereas most GIAC certifications can be achieved by passing a single multiple-choice exam, the GSE exam includes both a multiple-choice component and a hands-on lab.